wjzhang392/KI-QFS/README.md

     <li>Augmented corpus</li>
 </ul>

-The Internal corpus is `kiqfs_internal_knowledge.json`, which only contain documents from the DUC datasets.
+The internal corpus is `kiqfs_internal_knowledge.json`, which only contain documents from the DUC datasets.
 The data format is:

 ```python
 {